dangoslen/dangoslen-me-site/content/blog/lets-talk-about-trust.md

 </center>

-👋 Hi there!
-This article is a response to some comments and critiques on a previous article - I'm Changing How I Review Code.
-These comments and critiques raised some great questions that I've spent some time thinking about.
-I hope I've put together a reasonable response, one that inspires software teams to think and work together!
-Let's dive in.
+_👋 Hi there!
+This article is a response to some comments and critiques on a previous article - [I'm Changing How I Review Code](https://dangoslen.me/blog/changing-how-i-review-code/).
+These [comments and critiques](https://dev.to/dangoslen/i-m-changing-how-i-review-code-328g) raised some **great** questions that I've spent some time thinking about.
+I hope I've put together a reasonable and seasoned response and one that inspires software teams to think and work together!
+Lets dive in._

 Trust is a complicated topic.

 Some might disagree with that.
 They might say trust is simple: you trust someone, or you don't.
 Others might think trust is impossible to attain - it's an ideal, not a real thing.

-Regardless of what others might think, research has found that trust is vital to a team's success.
+Regardless of what others might think, [research has found](https://www.ccl.org/wp-content/uploads/2017/05/why-trust-is-critical-team-success-research-report.pdf) that trust is vital to a team's success.
 However, it can be hard to pinpoint what trust is.
 One of those "you'll know it when you see it" situations.
 It requires intuition rather than computation.

 This leads to confusion about what trust means on teams (especially on software engineering teams where computation is what we do).
 Trust isn't thinking a teammate will never make a mistake.
 Instead, it's the assumption of good intent and effort.
 Trust is about knowing that you are safe to do your best work within your team, that you can depend on one another, and everyone else feels the same way.

 Let's dig into this a little bit.